silent-observer/RCPU/README.md

 - **Absolute** : Use 16-bit value at the address, specified after opcode (`101`)
 - **Addressed** : Use 16-bit value at the address, specified by A register (`110`)
 - **Absolute Indexed** : Use 16-bit value at the address, specified by sum of value after opcode and in A register (`110`)
-- **Pseudo Absolute** : Use address, specified by 14-bit value in instruction code and 2 high bits from current PC value (_See J Type instructions_)
+- **Pseudo Absolute** : Use address, specified by 15-bit value in instruction code and high bit from current PC value (_See J Type instructions_)

 ## Flags